 Then they weren’t.

-I stood against the wall, running to the railing before every pitch to peer around fans standing in front of me.
+I stood against the wall, running to the railing before every pitch to peer around the fans standing in front of me.

 Gone.
 And gone.
 Beltre and Nelson Cruz.